 My card does not say where to go for my second appointment, where do I go?

 Unless otherwise notified, you will receive your second dose at the same location as your first.
-This may change, however, so listen closely to the second dose appointment message.

 I will be out of town for the second dose, what do I do?